telerik/kendo-ui-core/docs/intro/getting-started.md

 The Kendo UI CDN is hosted on [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 In order to access the Kendo UI CDN Service, you can use either of the options described below.

-### Through the HTTP Protocol
+### Option 1: Through the HTTP Protocol

 The minified versions of all JavaScript files are available via the following URLs:
 <http://kendo.cdn.telerik.com/VERSION/js/FILENAME.min.js>
 <http://kendo.cdn.telerik.com/VERSION/styles/FILENAME.min.css>